cerebral-legacy/cerebral-website/app/markdown/doc_choosing_a_view.md

 Choosing a view package is mostly about experience and preference.
 Todays different approaches to producing UI is so highly optimized that for typical apps it does not matter.

 ### React
 [React](https://facebook.github.io/react/index.html) by Facebook is one of the more popular UI libraries out there.
-It is standalone which makes it a good candidate for implementations like Cerebral.
-The [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) syntax is something you either love or hate, and that should be one of the factors for why you would choose React.
-Also the fact that React has a huge ecosystem of reusable components makes React a great choice.
+React has a huge ecosystem of components that helps you be productive.
+Cerebral also adds "specific component rendering" to React meaning that it will only render components that actually needs to.

 #### Install
 `$ npm install cerebral-view-react`